matthewrsilver/mudmux/README.md

 Sometimes it may be useful to run tintin by itself outside of mudmux.
 Alternatively, there are a variety of circumstances (crashes, accidentally sending `#end` rather than `#zap`, and so on)  under which one might need to run tintin again while the tmux session is still attached.

-To do so, simply run the tintin service through docker:
+To do so, simply run the tintin service through docker from the nested `mudmux` directory:

 ```
-docker-compose run tintin
+$ docker-compose run tintin
 ```

 This will create and attach to the docker, run tintin, and exit once tintin finishes.

+Note that there are a number of environment variables that are not correctly set under these conditions, so this should be used with care.

 ## Connecting to Medievia

-The full-height left panel starts tintin and loads all scripts but does not connect to Medievia, or any other game for that matter.
+The full-height left pane starts tintin and loads all scripts but does not connect to Medievia, or any other game for that matter.
 Bcause mudmux is today heavily integrated with Medievia, commands to connect are already available.
 To start a session to medievia called `med`, just run the following at the tintin prompt:

 ```
 connect